 To keep it simple, you could use shea butter or coconut oil alone to sooth a sore nose.
 A pre-made lip chap like my classic recipe also works, but I don’t like using lip balm containers for this since some of the bacteria/snot/general nastiness might be left on the balm, so the entire tube would need to be thrown out after the illness has passed.

 This soothing balm in a tiny metal tin solves both problems.
 It is petroleum jelly free, not in a one-time use tube and it combines all of the soothing and protective ingredients with herbs for an extra boost.

 I added an additional but optional step of infusing the oil with the dried herbs I use in my healing salve to give this soothing balm additional skin-nourishing properties.
 You can leave out this step, but I highly recommend it.

 I keep some of this herbal infused coconut oil (or olive oil) on hand for recipes like this.
 The infusion process takes a while, so I prefer to make in bulk once every few months rather than have to infuse small amounts every time I need it for a recipe.
 You’ll need:

 - 1 cup olive or coconut oil (you won’t use this full amount for this recipe)

-Once you’ve infusing the oil with herbs (if you’re going to), you’re ready to make a balm.
-You’ll also need:
+Once you’ve infused the oil with herbs (if you’re going to), you’re ready to make the nose balm.
+You’ll need:

 - Shea Butter– soothing and protecting to skin with vitamins and healthy acids